Home Health Vitamin E in foods

 • responsible for muscle health;

-• restores and maintains sexual health and enhances attraction;
+• restores and maintains sexual health and enhances desire;

 • treats infertility.

-It is indicated for use by athletes, as well as those who are regularly exposed to physical exertion, and experience stress during puberty.
-In old age, taking tocopherol increases the chances of preventing mental clouding.
+It is indicated for use by athletes, as well as those who are regularly exposed to physical activity, experience stress, and during puberty.
+In old age, taking tocopherol increases the chances of preventing mental confusion.

-Vitamin E is useful for absolutely everyone, from small to large, both for women and for men.
+Vitamin E is useful for absolutely everyone, from young to old, for both women and men.

 Despite the fact that the benefits of vitamin E are impressive, you cannot take it thoughtlessly.
-For this, there must be either evidence or a doctor's prescription.
-With pharmacy drugs, you can quickly earn an overdose, and if you introduce foods containing this vitamin into the diet, then hypervitaminosis is excluded.
-We bring to your attention products in which this vitamin is found in large quantities.
+For this there must be either indications or a doctor’s prescription.
+With pharmaceutical drugs, you can quickly overdose, and if you introduce foods containing this vitamin into your diet, then hypervitaminosis is excluded.
+We bring to your attention products that contain this vitamin in large quantities.

 26371696

-The lack of vitamin E in the body primarily affects the muscle fibers, provoking their damage.
-Inevitable hypoxia occurs in organs that regularly need oxygen.
-You can understand that it is time to turn to the study of your body if the following problems have been identified:
+A lack of vitamin E in the body primarily affects muscle fibers, provoking their damage.
+Inevitable hypoxia occurs in organs that regularly require oxygen.
+You can understand that it’s time to start examining your body if the following problems have been identified:

 • infertility;